Heading Out of Mt Gambier, South Australia - Cycling Across Australia

 Outlook from Nelson Caravan Park, Victoria

 Nelson is a pretty little place on an estuary.
 Fishing is obviously the big activity here and you can hire everything you need if you don’t have your own gear.
 The pub has character and was quite busy with locals and tourists when we were there.
-Although the service in the Bistro was appalling, the food was pretty good value as the portions, even the special, were huge.
+Although the service in the Bistro was appalling, the food was pretty good value as the portions, even the special, were enormous.

 Inlet at Nelson, Victoria, Cycling Across Australia